 1866 – English physician Sir Thomas Clifford Allbutt develops the first analog-based clinical thermometer that displays body temperature in five minutes.

-1973 – Royal Medical Corp. granted a U.S. patent for the first digital medical thermometer that revolutionized temperature monitoring in terms of accuracy, speed, and efficiency.
+1973 – Royal Medical Corp. was granted a U.S. patent for the first digital medical thermometer, which revolutionized temperature monitoring in terms of accuracy, speed, and efficiency.
 However, the new technology still requires manual reading and recording.

 1977- Early 1980s – personal desktop computers became available with the introduction of Commodore PET, Apple II, and Tandy TRS-80.

 1985 – Introduction of a local alarm that emits an audible signal when temperature parameters at a single unit are exceeded.
-Issues of manual reading and logging temperature data to avoid the alarm continue.
+Issues with manual reading and logging of temperature data to avoid the alarm persisting.

 1985 – 1990 – desktop computing comes to the masses, and a new paradigm is established with local storage of temperature data.
 The computer becomes the first temperature data logger.
 Wired networks and hardware continue to plague application expansion.